West Midlands Police rapped over Lloyd Butler custody death

 • Sgt Mark Albutt made improper entries in the custody record alleging that officers were checking more often and more thoroughly than actually occurred

 • PC Woodcock and civilian member of staff detention escort officer Darren Wall joked about Mr Butler's condition and made insulting remarks about him.
-They included when Mr Butler's trousers fell below his waist, instead of assisting him.'Concerned and disappointed'
+They included when Mr Butler's trousers fell below his waist, instead of assisting him.

 The inquest concluded Mr Butler was already "incapable" when he arrived in custody.